Gamification Apps: How to Keep Users Coming Back for More

 Karina InAppStory

 Is user engagement slipping through your fingers?
 With so many apps out there, it’s no wonder that keeping users interested is a major challenge.
-But here’s the good news: gamification has proven to be incredibly effective.
+But here’s the good news: incorporating gamification into your app has proven to be incredibly effective.

 What is Gamification?